 Lunch: The Lobster Shack at Two Lights

 You’ll want to work off some of those calories, so loosen your belt and consider a seaside pedal.
 Rent a single or a tandem from Waterfront Bikes, where all rentals include helmets, detailed maps and other bike-friendly goodies.

 Once you’ve got wheels, head out to the craggy shores and unspoiled beaches of Cape Elizabeth, under eight miles from Portland.
 Perched above the rocks is where you’ll find the Lobster Shack at Two Lights.
 They’ve been serving just-caught seafood since the 1920’s in the simplest of settings.
-In the classic Maine lobster shack tradition, you may eat a no-nonsense outdoor picnic table with a full view of the crashing surf and Portland Head Lighthouse as you watch the sturdy fishermen haul in their daily catch.
+In the classic Maine lobster shack tradition, you may eat at a no-nonsense outdoor picnic table with a full view of the crashing surf and Portland Head Lighthouse as you watch the sturdy fishermen haul in their daily catch.